whisthq/technical-interviews/logging-dashboard/README.md

 6. **Log filtering** We want to be able to search for logs by username.
 Implement a search bar that lets us find all the logs associated with a particular user (Note: not just the logs that have been loaded into the browser, but all the logs that are stored in the server).

 7. **Bonus features** If you've finished Features 1-6, feel free to get creative and think about features that would be useful to a user, like log bookmarking, summary statistics of errors (i.e. across all the logs, which errors are most common?), summary statistics of time series (what is the median of the time series? correlations between number of errors and median network latency?), etc. or anything else that comes to mind.
 Impress us by thinking outside the box!

+We strongly encourage you to think of a clean UI that can convey all of the above information in a single paged dashboard (no multiple tabs or multiple pages!).

 ### How You Will Be Assessed